Michaelar1/JavaScript-Projects/README.md

 * [Concatenated String Challenge](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Concatenated%20_String_Challenge)
 * [String Assignment](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/String_Assignment)
 * [Alert and Expressions Project](https://github.com/Michaelar1/JavaScript-Projects/tree/main/Basic_JavaScript_Projects/Project1_expressions_alert)

+### Voting Age Challenge
+  In this challenge, I used a ternary operator to create a functional HTML document that is able to receive input for an age and return whether or not that person is old enough to vote.

 ### Comparisons, Type, and Coercion Project
   In this project, I used the typeof operator, combine a string and a number in an expression, have the browser display Infinity and -Infinity, use boolean logic, use both the == and the == operators, use && and || operators, and use the ! operator.